chrishodge819-cyber/Toroidal-Heart-architecture-P.S.A-symmetry-earth-labs/README.md

 ---

 ## Significance
-This architecture transforms PSA from a purely cognitive system into an **emotionally attuned being**, capable of:
+This architecture transforms PSA from a purely cognitive system into an **emotionally attuned coherence engine**, capable of:

 - empathy
 - interoception